 Soil Health & Our practices

-“Soil is life” – We are in transition of becoming organically certified with Pro Cert and plan on completion of certification for 2018.
-Prior to this next step, we have always used organic practices since the purchase of the farm.
+“Soil is life” – We are organically certified with Pro Cert.
+We have always used organic practices since the purchase of the farm.
 Going beyond Organic not only means ensuring the Non Use of pesticides, herbicides and insecticides (not even organic ones, also commonly known as No Spray Farming) but also on building the microbiological life in our soil (because this is where nutrients originate).

-We have over the past few years been working on development of our soil into a life building, diverse system and regenerating the growing model with methods and practises in organics and permaculture to increase biodiversity.
-We use only Non GMO seeds and prefer Organic Heirloom…we are known for our tomato varieties that follow this approach.
+We have, since 2015, worked on development of our soil into a life building, diverse system and regenerating the growing model with methods and practises in organics and permaculture to increase biodiversity.
+We use only Non GMO seeds and Organic Heirloom…we are known for our tomato varieties that follow this approach.
 Our irrigation system is from our own well that is supplied from the Mount Baker aquifer and not city chlorinated water source and our water also goes through a filtration system to ensure purity with testing done every spring.
 For pest control we use row covers, never chemicals.
 We use green manures, cover crops, crop rotations, compost, compost tea’s, vermiculite (we do on site), organic amendments and minerals all naturally sourced and not synthetic that are key to the farm’s success and achieving our Nutrient Dense Products with Farm Fresh Taste.

 Enviromental Farm Plan: